LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [The Bootstrapper’s Bible](https://docs.google.com/document/d/1atBNc_GFQ0jXkUiEEZ7sU7S0awlHN_nL-ukVVljOGP4/edit) - Joe Goldberg's notes about the book by Seth Godin.

+- [Designing Workshops that Work: Getting Better at Brainstorming](https://blog.intercom.com/running-design-workshops/) - by Cindy Chang.
+Takeaway: Start with an overview, work backwards and think in chunks to start a plan as well as about outcomes, detail, delegate.

 - [Do the Simple Thing First: The Engineering Behind Instagram](https://www.fastcompany.com/3047642/do-the-simple-thing-first-the-engineering-behind-instagram) - by Harry McCracken.
 Takeaway: Instagram founders made technical decisions using a principle which favored practicality over perfection.
 "If it solves a problem and gets us closer to launch, let’s do it."

 - [The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) - by Charity Majors.
 Takeaway: "Fuck the whole idea that only managers get career progression.
 And fuckkkk the idea you have to choose a “lane” and grow old there.
 I completely reject this kind of slotting."